 Important Note: Education licensure requirements, statistics and other information are subject to change.
 CertificationMap.com makes its best effort to keep content accurate; however, the official sources are the state education departments.
 Please confirm licensing requirements with your state before applying for licensure or renewal.
 Last updated: 11/10/2016

-To become a certified teacher in Delaware, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Delaware, you will need to fulfill these requirements:

 Many schools of education now offer online MAT programs that provide increased flexibility by allowing aspiring or working teachers to attend class and complete coursework from any location that has an Internet connection.
 Online MAT programs are a practical option for students who have professional and personal commitments that make it difficult to obtain teaching certification through a full-time program.